 I had been looking for a budget-friendly solution for some time and in the end, it was right under my nose!

 Last but not least, the inside.
 You can see how easy it is to create wipable, removable drawer liners in this post.

 The interior of the cabinet looks like new, or dare I say better than new?

-And the pull out drawers got liners as well.
+And the pull out drawers got new liners as well.

-Is there a sore spot in your house you have been avoiding?
+Is there an eyesore in your house that could stand a little TLC?
 Are you the kind of person who likes to tackle a big project all at once or do you prefer to pace yourself?

 I’d love to hear your take on it!

 Don’t forget to pin it!